security-notes/infobyte-faraday-wiki/Searcher.md

 ## Rules configurations examples

- 1- We are going to change the severity to "critical" and the confirmed status to True on all the vulnerabilities whose names begin with ‘Device’ and parent is ’50.56.220.123’.
-The conditions to make this change is that there should be another vulnerability with severity "info" in this same host and another vulnerability which creator is Nessus and its name begin with ‘OS’:
+ **1-** We are going to change the severity to "critical" and the confirmed status to "True" on all the vulnerabilities whose names begin with ‘Device’ and parent is ’50.56.220.123’.
+The conditions to make this change is that there should be another vulnerability with severity="info" in this same host and another vulnerability which creator is Nessus and its name begin with ‘OS’:

+    {
+        'id': 'CLIENT_TEST',
+        'model': 'Vulnerability',
+        'parent': '50.56.220.123',
+        'object': "regex=^Device",
+        'conditions': ["severity=info", "creator=Nessus regex=^OS"],
+        'actions': ["--UPDATE:severity=critical", "--UPDATE:confirmed=True"]
+    }

+ **2-** In this example we are adding the item VCritical to old vulnerability’s refs field with creator=Nessus, also we are setting its confirmed value to "True" if in its parent, whose id is '320131ea90e3986c8221291c683d6d19bfe8503b', exists another vulnerability with severity "info" and creator=Nessus:

     {
         'id': 'CLIENT_TEST_3',